Tres parodias: Shelley, Thomas, Twain.

 To young Mark.
 Always with one hand ocuppied.

-Children of thirty two
+Children of twenty-eight

 try to tell me what is a good cigar and what isn’t.